数学相关

 ERROR: DomainError with -2.0:

-log10 will only return a complex result if called with a complex argument.
+log10 was called with a negative real argument but will only return a complex result if called with a complex argument.
 Try log10(Complex(x)).

 Stacktrace: